Congenital Kidney Disease in Cats

 Congenital kidney diseases can be classified into the following categories:

 Hereditary: Polycystic kidney disease (PKD) is caused by a genetic anomaly generally affecting Persian cats.
 PKD is the most prevalent feline congenital kidney disease and is characterized by the formation of fluid-filled sacs within the kidney tissue.
-Symptoms of PKD usually manifest later in life and include:
+Symptoms of PKD usually manifest later in life.

 Kidney malformations (renal dysplasia): Renal dysplasia occurs when the animal’s kidneys do not properly develop in the womb.
 If the malformation occurs on both kidneys, the prognosis is extremely poor, with kittens dying shortly after birth.